sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ## ID code mismatch

 This error means wrong device choice.
-All that refers chip model need to be changed.
+All that refers chip model(like he project device, pin constrain, IP modules and programmer device choose) need to be changed.